 Different reasons might have led the anonymous editor and arranger to institute this major change in the treatise’s structure.
 It is possible that he did so out of practical considerations, chiefly, to reorganize the treatise according to mnemonic principles or else in some more visually appealing format to facilitate memorization and recollection.
 Rearranging Sefer Yeṣirah in a mnemonic way and thereby turning it into a sort of database of cataloged lists might have served diverse purposes.
 It may have been adapted thus for practical purposes in which different formulae might be required (e.g., for medical or magical use), or, alternatively, cast into a form that was easier to grasp visually, e.g., for the sake of study—concentrating explications of its various topoi and terminology more economically.
-The systematic regrouping and rearrangement of the book’s sections may also have been linked to either generic or extensive cultural changes in modes of organizing knowledge.
+The systematic regrouping and reordering of the book’s sections may also have been linked to either generic or extensive cultural changes in modes of organizing knowledge.
 In this connection, considerations such as the development of the encyclopedia or the adoption of specific conventions for scientific writing raised previously in attempts to explicate the treatise’s presumptive original structure, can instead be seen as bases or catalysts for editing the treatise into a new format.
 More traditional literary forms might also have served as a model for the new form of Sefer Yeṣirah.
-These include: the numbered mishnayot in the Mishnah; halakhic collections that are organized according to fixed opening formulae from the Tannaitic and Amoraic periods; and in later periods, numbered midrash, such as the Pirka de-Rabbenu ha-Qadosh, which collected useful information from Rabbinic literature (principally the Babylonian Talmud) and arranged it into numbered sections in ascending order.
-It is worth noting that this last treatise was also copied in the Genizah rotulus.
-The encounter between the long recension and this last type of treatise is evident in the section attached at the end of it (§63), and it is not impossible that the editor/arranger of this recension was familiar with a treatise of this type and that it may have served as an inspiration for recasting Sefer Yeṣirah in a similar structure.
+These include: the numbered sections in the Mishnah; other halakhic collections that are organized according to fixed opening formulae from the Tannaitic and Amoraic periods; and in later periods, numbered midrash, such as the Pirka de-Rabbenu ha-Qadosh, which collected useful information from Rabbinic literature (principally the Babylonian Talmud) and arranged it into numbered sections in ascending order.
 These explanations are not mutually exclusive, and more can be added to them.
-In any case, it is clear that any explanation is related more broadly to questions about the treatise’s history and the early stages of its transmission and circulation.
+In any case, it is clear that any explanation is related more broadly to questions about the history of Sefer Yeṣirah and the early stages of its transmission and circulation.

-A New Account of the Separation of the Versions and a Discussion of the Urtext of Sefer Yeṣirah
+The “Urtext” of Sefer Yeṣirah Revisited: A New Account of the Dissemination of Its Primary Versions

-Earlier theories about both the original version of Sefer Yeṣirah and the development of different versions of the text have had an effect on the editions of the treatise.
-Several past editors of the treatise have added to their editions attempts to reconstruct the supposed ur-text of Sefer Yeṣirah with the aid of textual witnesses.
-The starting point for these proposals, however, was the old assumption that the long recension antedated the version known as “Saʿadiah’s recension.”
+Earlier theories about both the original version of Sefer Yeṣirah and the development of different versions of the text have had an effect on the various editions of the treatise.
+Several past editors of the treatise have added to their editions attempts to reconstruct the supposed urtext of Sefer Yeṣirah with the aid of textual witnesses.
+The starting point for all these proposals, however, was the old assumption that the long recension antedated the version referred to as “Saʿadiah’s recension.”

 In contrast, this study has presented an alternative method for reconstructing the earliest version of Sefer Yeṣirah.
-According to this method, the text recorded in the tenth century and contained in the Genizah rotulus, in Saʿadiah’s commentary to Kitāb al-Mabādī, and in several other textual witnesses is that which most closely preserves the original form of the book in terms of its order and language—i.e., the basic form from which all other versions of the treatise known today proceeded.
+According to this method, the text recorded in the tenth century and contained in the Genizah rotulus, in Saʿadiah’s commentary to Kitāb al-Mabādī, and in several other textual witnesses is that which most closely preserves the original form of the book in terms of its order and language—i.e., the basic text and form from which all other versions of the treatise known today proceeded.